Disclosure: This post may contain affiliate links. This means that at no cost to you, we may earn a small commission for qualifying purchases.

 Regular portable generators run at a constant energy output — usually around 3600 RPM, which is enough to deliver 120 volts of power.
 That much energy production requires around five gallons of gasoline.

-Inverter generator engines don’t run at a constant level — they draw energy as needed and thus run at a slower speed.
+Inverter portable generator engines don’t run at a constant level — they draw energy as needed and thus run at a slower speed.
 The lower energy consumption equates to lower fuel consumption, which means inverter generators also have smaller fuel tanks than regular generators.

 In short, inverter generators burn less fuel compared to regular generators thanks to the slower engine speed.

 Inverter generators produce less noise than a regular generator.
-In fact, inverter generators typically emit 60 decibels when they run, which is similar to the volume of two people speaking.
+In fact, inverter portable generators typically emit 60 decibels when they run, which is similar to the volume of two people speaking.

 Regular generators produce about 90 decibels of noise — about as loud as a lawnmower.